Relational-Interdependent Self-Construal Scale (RISC) Test

 5/7

-Relational Self-Construal (RS)
+Relational Self-Construal (RSC)

 Measures how strongly a person’s self-image is defined through close family relationships and consideration of significant others.